Apple patches exploit attributed to hacker-for-hire firm

 Although security experts say that average iPhone, iPad and Mac user generally need not worry — such attacks are highly targeted — the discovery still alarmed security professionals.

-A malicious image file was transmitted to the activist’s phone via the iMessage instant-messaging app before it was hacked with NSO’s Pegasus spyware, which opens a phone to eavesdropping and remote data theft, Marczak said.
+Malicious image files were transmitted to the activist’s phone via the iMessage instant-messaging app before it was hacked with NSO’s Pegasus spyware, which opens a phone to eavesdropping and remote data theft, Marczak said.
 It was discovered during a second examination of the phone, which forensics showed had been infected in March.
+He said the malicious file causes devices to crash.

 NSO Group did not immediately respond to an email seeking comment.